Writing and Journalism

 Pink and the Florida book bans (Woman Alive, December 2023).
 Read article.

-Ethical Shopping and Black Friday (Woman Alive, November 2023).
+Ethical shopping and Black Friday (Woman Alive, November 2023).
 Read article.

 Kylie, ageism and being single (Woman Alive, November 2023).
 Read article.